AcaSeDona/AcaSeDona/README.md

 * [Simple Flash](https://github.com/tamtamchik/simple-flash)
 * [phpdotenv](https://github.com/vlucas/phpdotenv)

+## Database (schema with Eloquent)

+If you want to use the table that this project uses, you can do so at the `AcaSeDona/Support/database.php` file.

+You have to change the variable `$create_tables` to `true`.
+The next time you visit the website (with the correct database connection information), the table will be created.

+But after you created the table you have to change back the variable `$create_tables` to false, because the system will try to create the already created table again.

 ## Assets Management (Gulp + NodeJS)

 This project uses **Gulp** to compile its assets (Sass + JS).